We have a new toy, and it’s proving to be a big hit here. Playmags ! They are going down very well, so today I’ll share with you our Playmags review.

 Or go big!

-Disclosure: We received this product FOC for the purposes of this post.
+Disclosure: We received this product FOC for the purposes of this post, though we have since more additional packs ourselves.
 This post contains affiliate links